GoogleCloudPlatform/php-docs-samples/bigquery/api/README.md

 ## Description

-All code in the `snippets` directory demonstrate how to invoke [Google BigQuery][bigquery] from PHP.
+All code in the `src` directory demonstrate how to invoke [Google BigQuery][bigquery] from PHP.

 [bigquery]: https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries